YumaWorks/yangpp/docs/source/yangpp/introduction.rst

 -  Instead of exact match, it is a derived-from-or-self() match

+-  Instead of augmenting and deviating objects for every 'uses' of a grouping, the :ref:`parent-class-stmt` is used to conceptually and automatically extend the grouping.

 The server is allowed to apply any valid class to a particular uses-class expansion.

 -  The server is not required to use the same class in every expansion like a grouping.

-The YANG library contains mappings between library class names and the real classes used.
+The :ref:`YANG library additions` define mappings between the specified class names and the implemented classes used.